the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/02-requirements.md

 In addition, the Road to learn React teaches you to make the transition from JavaScript ES5 to JavaScript ES6.
 After having read the Road to learn React, you should possess all the knowledge to read this book.
 It builds up on the React book perfectly.

+### Node

+On the server-side, this book uses Node with Express as library to teach about GraphQL in JavaScript.
+You don't need to know much about those technologies before using them for your first GraphQL powered applications.
+The book will guide you through the process of setting up a Node application with Express and shows you how to weave GraphQL into the mix.
+Afterward, you should be able to consume the GraphQL API provided by your server-side application in your client-side application.

 ### Editor and Terminal

 You will need a IDE or text editor and terminal (command line tool) to build the applications yourself while reading the book.
 I have provided [a setup guide](https://www.robinwieruch.de/developer-setup/) if you need additional help.
 Optionally, we recommend you keep your projects in GitHub while conducting the exercises in this book.
 There is a [short guide](https://www.robinwieruch.de/git-essential-commands/) on how to use these tools.
 Github has excellent version control, so you can see what changes were made if you make a mistake or just want a more direct way to follow along.

-### Node and NPM
+### Node and Npm

-On the server-side, this book uses Node with Express as library to teach about GraphQL in JavaScript.
-You don't need to know much about those technologies before using them for your first GraphQL powered applications.
-The book will guide you through the process of setting up a Node application with Express and shows you how to weave GraphQL into the mix.
-Afterward, you should be able to consume the GraphQL API provided by your server-side application in your client-side application.

 In addition, you will need an installation of [node and npm](https://nodejs.org/en/).
 Both are used to manage libraries you will need along the way.
 In this book, you will install external node packages via npm (node package manager).
 These node packages can be libraries or whole frameworks.